 Weight and Heel-to-Toe Drop

-The heel-to-toe drop in the NOBULL Trainer+ and NOBULL Trainer remains the same consistent drop that NOBULL has always used.
-The NOBULL Trainer+ and NOBULL Trainer both have a 4mm heel-to-toe drop.
+The heel-to-toe drop in the NOBULL Impact and NOBULL Outwork remains the same consistent drop that NOBULL has always used.
+The NOBULL Impact and Outwork both have a 4mm heel-to-toe drop.

 Concerning weight, there is a difference between these models.
-The NOBULL Trainer+ is slightly heavier than the NOBULL Trainer and this is due to their thicker midsole and outsole materials.
+The NOBULL Impact is slightly heavier than the Outwork and this is due to their thicker midsole and outsole materials.

-The sizing and fit are fairly consistent with both the NOBULL Trainer+ and NOBULL Trainer.
+The sizing and fit are fairly consistent with both the NOBULL Impact and Outwork.
 I think most lifters and athletes should be safe going true-to-size in both of these trainers.

 However, there are a few specific sizing and fit scenarios where each of these models can vary.
 For example, in the NOBULL Trainer, you may want to size up a half size if you have a wide foot.
 This should award you with a little more room in the toe box.

-Additionally, if you have custom inserts or insoles, then you may want to consider the NOBULL Trainer+.
-This shoe has a bit more volume through the midfoot and toe box which can accommodate the use of inserts better than the NOBULL Trainer.
+Additionally, if you have custom inserts or insoles, then you may want to consider the NOBULL Impact.
+This shoe has a bit more volume through the midfoot and toe box which can accommodate the use of inserts better than the NOBULL Outwork.

-- NOBULL Trainer Sizing Thoughts: Go true-to-size.
+- NOBULL Outwork Sizing Thoughts: Go true-to-size.
 Size up a .5 size if you have a wide foot.

-In the context of if you already wear NOBULL Trainers, then I’d say play it safe and opt for the size that already works for you.
-For example, if you wear a half size up in the regular Trainer, then you should go for the same size in the Trainer+.
+In the context of if you already wear NOBULL Outwork, then I’d say play it safe and opt for the size that already works for you.
+For example, if you wear a half size up in the regular Outwork, then you should go for the same size in the Trainer+.

-If you have additional sizing and fit questions on the NOBULL Trainer and NOBULL Trainer+, hit me in the comments below.
+If you have additional sizing and fit questions on the NOBULL Outwork and NOBULL Impact, hit me in the comments below.

 NOBULL Trainer+ Vs NOBULL Trainer Durability

-Durability is an area where both the NOBULL Trainer+ and NOBULL Trainer excel.
+Durability is an area where both the NOBULL Impact and Outwork excel.
 Both of these shoes deliver durable construction to match the demands of most cross-training, CrossFit, and lifting settings.

 Between these two models, I don’t think you’ll run into any glaring durability issues right away during your training sessions.
 Both models feature NOBULL’s signature SuperFabric on their uppers and they do well with abrasion resistance.

-The medium-density EVA foam on the NOBULL Trainer+ also does a good job at preventing breakdown and they’re fairly easy to clean.
-This is similar to the high-density foam midsole used in the traditional NOBULL Trainer, too.
+The medium-density EVA foam on the NOBULL Impact also prevents breakdown and is fairly easy to clean.
+This is similar to the high-density foam midsole used in the traditional NOBULL Outwork, too.

 I also like that both models feature full rubber outsoles for anyone wanting to train outside in their NOBULL training shoes.
 These outsoles help protect the midsole and any form of scuffing or midsole breakdown that concrete and asphalt can cause.

-The only area that I think could differ for each of these shoes’ durabilities is that I think the Trainer+ does have a slight edge for daily wear and outdoor training.
-I like this model’s thick outsole and herringbone lug patterning for really increasing this shoe’s ability to be durable in a variety of settings.
+The only area where the durability of each of these shoes could differ is that the Impact does have a slight edge for daily wear and outdoor training.
+I like this model’s thick outsole and herringbone lug patterning, which really increases this shoe’s durability in a variety of settings.

-If you’re debating between the NOBULL Trainer+, NOBULL Trainer, and NOBULL High-Top Trainer, I wanted to discuss a few similarities and differences across all of these models.
+If you’re debating between the NOBULL Impact, NOBULL Outwork, and NOBULL Outwork High-Top, I wanted to discuss a few similarities and differences across all of these models.

-Regarding similarities, the upper construction is consistent throughout and every model features NOBULL’s SuperFabric upper material.
-Additionally, the midsole and outsole construction of the NOBULL Trainer and High-Top Trainer are consistent with one another.
+Regarding similarities, the upper construction is consistent throughout, and every model features NOBULL’s SuperFabric upper material.
+Additionally, the midsole and outsole construction of the NOBULL Outwork and High-Top are consistent with one another.

-That being said, similar to the NOBULL Trainer construction and performance comparison notes above, you can safely assume that the NOBULL High-Top Trainer and NOBULL Trainer+ will have similar performance and durability outcomes.
+That being said, similar to the NOBULL Outwork construction and performance comparison notes above, you can safely assume that the NOBULL High-Top Trainer and NOBULL Impact will have similar performance and durability outcomes.

-The main difference between these models is that the High-Top Trainer has a higher boot construction.
+The main difference between these models is that the High-Top Outwork has a higher boot construction.
 This changes their overall fit and feel for daily and during cross-training workouts.

-I think if you want a pair of NOBULL shoes for casual wear and lifting, then the High-Top model is a really good choice, but if you want a shoe for serious training that works well in a variety of settings, then go for the NOBULL Trainer+ and NOBULL Trainer as they will be the better call.
+I think if you want a pair of NOBULL shoes for casual wear and lifting, then the High-Top model is a really good choice, but if you want a shoe for serious training that works well in a variety of settings, then go for the NOBULL Impact and NOBULL Outwork as they will be the better call.

 Price Comparison

-The NOBULL Trainer+ and NOBULL Trainer have slightly different price points.
-The NOBULL Trainer has consistently been $129 USD since its launch to the mass market in 2015.
+The NOBULL Impact and Outwork have slightly different price points.
+The NOBULL Outwork has consistently been $129 USD since its launch to the mass market in 2015.

-For the NOBULL Trainer+, you can expect to pay $139 USD.
-This $10 USD price increase could be justified if the Trainer+ aligns well with your performance and sizing asks for this shoe.
+You can expect to pay $139 USD for the NOBULL Impact.
+This $10 USD price increase could be justified if the Trainer+ aligns well with your performance and sizing requirements for this shoe.

 Both of these price points align with the market’s most popular cross-training shoes and I think if you love NOBULL and align with either model, then their prices can be justified.
 They perform well and have good levels of durability.